xurxodiz/dotfiles/README.md

 6. If you're setting up a new machine:
     1. You might want to open Screenshot app and change the screenshot folder in the options menu (e.g. to `~/Screenshots`).
     2. You might want to go to `iTerm2 > Preferences > Profiles > Keys > Mappings > Presets > Natural Text Editing`, it will enable you to move through words with `Alt+Left/Right arrow`, and delete them with `Alt+Backspace`.
-    3. Also, the best color preset is `Solarized Dark`.
+        * Also, the best color preset is `Solarized Dark`.
+        * Also, setting window transparency to 5 looks cool.
+        * Also, this would all be much easier if iTerm2 kept their fscking preferences in `.config` instead of in `Application Support`.

 That's it!